Opinion | On the domestic front, Biden is all ambition. Why not on foreign policy?

 I suspect Biden’s foreign policy team is trying to play domestic politics, hoping to deflect Republican criticism of being soft on U.S. foes.
 It won’t work.
 Already, Republicans have sensed weakness and are pursuing a campaign to keep the Iran deal from ever being resurrected, which would be touted as a great victory for Republicans.
 On China, Cliff Sims, a former top Trump official, responded to that tough readout of the Biden-Xi call by suggesting that it was a lie and that the real story was “the Bidens’ selling out the country with Chinese Communist Party business deals.”
 Meanwhile, the same day, former secretary of state Mike Pompeo accused Democrats of trying to funnel taxpayer dollars to the Chinese Communist Party and questioned their patriotism.
 Let me confidently predict that no matter how aggressive Biden’s policies, Sen. Marco Rubio (R-Fla.), Sen. Tom Cotton (R-Ark.) and Pompeo will accuse him of appeasement.

 Democrats should keep in mind that when they run scared on foreign policy, they never win.
 Lyndon Johnson sent half a million troops into Vietnam for fear that Republicans would say he was soft on communism.
-After 9/11, Democrats eagerly voted for the Patriot Act and the Iraq war.
-Then-Sen. John Kerry (D-Mass.) was a war hero with three purple hearts and (like Biden) voted to authorize the invasion of Iraq.
+After 9/11, Democrats eagerly voted for the Patriot Act and the Iraq War.
+Then-Sen. John F. Kerry (D-Mass.) was a war hero with three purple hearts and (like Biden) voted to authorize the invasion of Iraq.
 In return, Republicans smeared him as a coward who had lied about his war record.

 President Barack Obama achieved his foreign policy successes — the Paris climate accords, the bin Laden raid, the Iran nuclear deal, the opening to Cuba, the Trans-Pacific Partnership — because he was an unusual figure willing to question bipartisan groupthink, take risks and, above all, stop conducting foreign policy on Republican terms.
-The Biden team is highly intelligent and capable.
+Biden’s officials are highly intelligent and capable.
 Many of them helped craft these policies.
 Do they not believe in their own accomplishments?

 Read more from Fareed Zakaria’s archive, follow him on Twitter or subscribe to his daily newsletter.